 The student must provide the Office of Academic Affairs with the syllabus and catalog description of courses for which transfer is sought.
-Faculty members evaluating transfer courses may require the student to provide further documentation and supporting material such as class notes and a meeting with the student.
+Faculty members evaluating transfer courses will consider the quality/rigor, currency, standardization, and fairness of the method of establishing the knowledge of courses being evaluated.
+Faculty members evaluating transfer courses may require the student to provide further documentation and supporting material such as class noted and to meet with them.
+The resulting evaluations are reviewed by the Director of Academic Affairs who makes the final determination.

-The maximum number of credits transferred that will be applied toward graduation is 15.
+The maximum number of credits transferred that will be credited toward graduation is 15.
 Although credits awarded beyond this number may be used to excuse a student from a particular course, an equivalent number of electives credits must be taken in order to fulfill the degree requirements.